nogibjj/ids706-mini-project-2/README.md

 ### 🧪 Running Tests

-To run tests in this project, use the following command:
+To run tests in this project, use the following command:.

 ```bash
 pytest